wudustan/northernbug.github.io/contact.md

 In the `_data` directory you will find a `members.yml` file.
 Simply add a new entry using the existing ones as a template or mke edits as required.

-Each entry should look like this:
+Each entry should look like this (if you don't have github please omit that line):

 ```
 - name: Matthew Parker